 If you wish to be housed as a couple (one bed) or with your children, then please wait until the applications are open for postgraduate returners in January.
 You will be able to apply for family accommodation at that time but be aware that postgraduates are given priority and we are unable to advise undergraduates if they have been successful or not until the summer.

-If you wish to be housed as a couple but your priority is to be on campus, then we would advise you to apply for two single rooms and contact the flats officer in the summer about the possibility of upgrading if there are family flat vacancies.
+If you wish to be housed as a couple but your priority is to be on campus, then we would advise you to apply for two single rooms and contact the flats team in the summer about the possibility of upgrading if there are family flat vacancies.

 If you feel you have reason to change college, please contact your College Administrator in the first instance to discuss your reasons and they will consult with the college you want to move to.
 If you will be requiring accommodation, please make sure that you do this in plenty of time for it to be agreed and finalised before the Lent term.

 Please note that we are unable to offer accommodation to students currently in debt to the University.
 If you are offered accommodation and subsequently encounter financial difficulties, you will be expected to clear outstanding amounts due by the end of June.
-If this happens, you must discuss the situation with your Residence Officer to make arrangements and agree a payment plan.
+If this happens, you must discuss the situation with your Accommodation Manager to make arrangements and agree a payment plan.
 Failure to agree a plan may result in you being issued with a notice to cancel the accommodation agreement.